 Most of the time, cold real estate leads are in a state of ‘just looking around’.
 Because there are so many market choices, they don’t have to rush into making decisions right away.
 Chances are big they’re still at the research stage and just want to find good answers to their questions.

 As you can imagine, a hard sell won’t help unless you’re ready to put everyone off.
 In the meantime, targeted real estate content is a great way to fuel your email campaigns and show how valuable you can be to people.
-Thanks to real estate automation, you can easily scale this process.
-Here’s a post that’ll guide you through: 8 Reasons to Enhance Your Team with Real Estate Marketing Automation.
+It also can’t hurt to keep building your local reputation so they hear more and more good things about you while they’re on the fence.

 3. Refine your messages to get cold real estate leads warmed up